Grass Cutting for Dummies

 Obviously these cutting frequencies need to be adjusted to the weather conditions and to suit your lawn.
 The length in which you cut your grass is also dependent on the finish you want to achieve.
 Many people in the UK like to have stripes on their lawn.
 To do this you need to use a lawn mower which has a rear roller.
 A roller flattens the grass in the direction that the lawn mower is being pushed which reflects the suns light in a different direction giving the impression that the grass is a different colour, which produces stripes on the lawn.
 When adding stripes to your lawn you will need to go in an up and down direction with your lawn mower.

 You should only ever cut the grass using a lawn mower with a sharp blade.
 It is recommended that you sharpen or change the blade on your lawn mower before the start of each season.
 The reason for this is to ensure that you ‘cut’ the grass rather than tear it.
 Tearing the grass creates additional stress for your grass and can lead to other problems like weeds later down the line.
 A sharp blade also uses less energy which reduces power consumption and wear and tear on the machine.
-For more lawn maintenance tips visit our separate blog post.
+If your blade has blunted then you should replace the blade immediately.

 When cutting the grass you should try and cut it in alternate directions each week.
 By continuously cutting the grass in the same direction each time, you will begin encouraging the grass to grow in that direction causing graining.
 Graining then causes larger spaces between the blades of the grass, which then creates a suitable environment for moss and other pests to grow in.